Reese's Take 5: Formulation changes

-Take 5, amongst other candy bar products often included cocoa butter, a fat derived from the cocoa bean.
-However, beginning in 2006 the price for cocoa butter began to increase dramatically, by 2008 the price per ton had increased from $4,000 to $8,100.
-This placed pressure on Hershey and other chocolate manufacturers to reduce costs.
-Staple products such as the Reese's peanut butter cups and Hershey's Kisses were not affected by the price change, but other products from the manufacturer saw a change in their composition, cocoa butter was substituted with other cheaper products, such as vegetable and sesame seed oil.
+Take 5 often included cocoa butter, a fat derived from the cocoa bean; however, manufacturing changes were considered as the price for cocoa butter increased from $4,000 to $8,100 per ton in 2008.
+Staple products such as the Reese's peanut butter cups and Hershey's Kisses were not affected by the price change, but other products from the manufacturer saw a change in their composition when cocoa butter was substituted with cheaper ingredients, such as vegetable and sesame seed oil.

 Nutrition information

-In September 2016 Hershey led the SmartLabel initiative, becoming the first brand to adopt that Grocery Manufacturers Association consumer-transparent packaging standard.
+In September 2016, Hershey led the SmartLabel initiative, becoming the first brand to adopt the Grocery Manufacturers Association's consumer-transparent packaging standard.

 One serving of Reese's Take 5 chocolate bar contains the following: